-Distribution, Population Size, and Reproductive Status of Chamaesyce jejuna in Nolan, Mitchell, and Pecos counties of Texas
+Distribution, Population Size, and Reproductive Status of Chamaesyce jejuna in Nolan, Mitchell, Pecos, and Terrell counties of Texas

-I am teaching a tropical ecology course in Costa Rica during the May Term 2013 semester.
-Students participating in this course will take part in field studies of primary succession in Arenal Volcano National Park.
+I taught a tropical ecology course in Costa Rica during the May Term 2013 semester.
+Students who participated in this course will take part in field studies of primary succession in Arenal Volcano National Park.
 I plan to offer this course again for May Term 2015.
 Interested HSU students should contact me for more information.
 The first image below shows primary or virgin rainforest.
 The second image below shows the author and Arenal Volcano in the background.

 Hammer, R.L, Hatch, S.L., Pepper, A.E., and Manhart, J.R.
 2012.
 Concordance between Molecular and Morphological Evidence of Hybridization in the Dichanthelium acuminatum (Poaceae: Paniceae) Subspecies Complex.
 Southwestern Naturalist, 57, 133-137.